 The Intensive Case Management team (ICM) provides individualized team-based case management and community support services that help individuals remain in the community.
 The ICM team provides medication assistance through the delivery of medications.
 Delivery schedules vary from weekly to twice daily based on the treatment needs of the client.

 Outreach and Support

 An Outreach person is assigned to respond to requests for outreach in the community.
-This service is available to individuals with severe and persistent mental illness who might otherwise not be engaged in services.
+This service is available to individuals with severe mental illness who might not be engaged in services otherwise.
 In addition, Outreach provides the linkage between the client and the clinic that might not be feasible through traditional means.

 Residential/Community Rehabilitation and Treatment Housing Resources

 There are two residential programs available to clients enrolled in the CRT program.
-The residence at 174 Main Street is a partially staffed six bed residential facility serving individuals with severe and persistent mental illness who are homeless and in the process of transitioning into independent living.
+The residence at 174 Main Street is a partially staffed six-bed residential facility serving individuals with severe mental illness who are homeless and in the process of transitioning into independent living.
 The residence at 22 Upper Welden is a licensed Therapeutic Community Residence with five beds.
 Both residences are welcoming to individuals with substance use issues.
 Additional housing resources are available for qualifying CRT clients.